Given a choice rabbits will almost always prefer being outside.

 The dictionary describes the word 'house' to mean 'a building used as a home'.
 By definition, the word building means something more than a flat packed, flimsy ply-wood box and the top meanings of the word 'home' are:

-Now, as far as I'm concerned, you just can't beat a hand crafted, made to measure rabbit house.
+Of course you just can't beat a hand crafted, made to measure rabbit house.

-There are some beautiful handmade rabbit homes out there, that are amazing quality, and are not made on mass.
+And there are some beautiful handmade rabbit homes out there, that are amazing quality, and are not made on mass.
 But you really have to search high and low for these wonderful creations and the clever small business people who are truly passionate about their skill and craft.

 Take a look at the sizes, quality and pricing of the following rabbit homes, compared to the tiny, high priced rabbit hutches the large retail chains are offering, and...